wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/physical-input-button/includes/3-trigger.md

 1. On the top left you'll see **+ New connection**, click on it.

 1. On the top right, you'll see a magnifying icon with Search.
 Type in Flic.
 You should now see Flic (preview).
-Add this connection by click on **+**.
+Add this connection by clicking on **+**.

 	![Add Flic connection](../media/add-flic-connection.jpg)